jrsoftware/issrc/README.md

 Overview
 --------

-Inno Setup consists of seven projects:
+Inno Setup consists of six projects:

 **Compil32** - This is the GUI front-end for the compiler.
 Compil32 does not do the actual compilation itself; it relegates it to ISCmplr.dll.
 If the